 Can you tell me how your program works?

 Our program is based on counting calories.
 When you come in, we'll have you register and fill out a Health History Questionnaire.
-You will then be taken back to our exam room by our friendly staff that will provide you with an orientation of our program, including education about counting calories and reading nutrition labels.
+You will then be taken to our exam room by our friendly staff that will provide you with an orientation of our program, including education about our program.
 Our Nurse Practitioner, (“NP”), or Physician Assistant ("PA"), will review your medical history and perform a brief exam on you.
 If you're a candidate for the program, you will be given a 30 day supply of an appetite suppressant and a Vitamin injection of your choice.
 Our staff will then typically work with you to monitor your progress every month until you reach your desired goal weight.
 You are also welcome to come in sooner for Vitamin injections and other services.

 What is a Nurse Practitioner?